dsdanielpark/dsdanielpark/README.md

 </div>

 - I am training to become a developer with insight and an engineer with skill and wit.
-- With deep expertise in various domains, such as bioinformatics, computer vision, and natural language processing, I have tackled complex challenges in different industries.
+- With deep expertise in various domains, such as largen language model, bioinformatics, computer vision, and natural language processing, I have tackled complex challenges in different industries.
 - Currently, I am focusing on advancing the field of Korean natural language processing and the state-of-the-art LLM (Language Model) technology.
 - I believe that all the knowledge I have gained will converge at the end of my journey.